Shivanisree1603/PromptAegis/README.md

 **Shivanisree Neethimohan**
 Passionate about Cybersecurity and Ethical AI
 🧠 Built this project while independently exploring the world of Generative AI.

-I believe in developing responsible AI systems that prioritize safety, ethics, and compliance.
 **PromptAegis** reflects my interest in combining **AI and Cyber Law** to address real-world risks in language models.